New York hospitals to get $5B in federal coronavirus funds

 The national $12 billion COVID-19 “hot spot” and low-income patient funding and $10 billion rural health care providers money comes from the $100 billion targeted for health care providers in the $2.2 trillion CARES Act enacted on March 27.

-Federal officials did not identify the hospitals by name in its announcement.
+Federal officials did not identify the hospitals by name in their announcement.

 Kenneth Raske, president of the Greater New York Hospital Association, told his members that the government would transmit the money to them on Tuesday or Wednesday.

-The 395 hospitals receiving money from a $10 billion "hot spot" fund provided inpatient care for 100 or more COVID-19 patients through April 10 and account for 71% of all such patients based on reporting by 6,000 hospitals across the country, the HHS announcement said.
+The 395 hospitals receiving money from a $10 billion "hot spot" fund provided inpatient care for 100 or more COVID-19 patients through April 10 and account for 71% of all such patients based on reporting by 6,000 hospitals across the country, said the HHS announcement.

 A note to our community: